 Or you can sue the agency.
 No, seriously — that’s what the TSA recommends.

-No. The TSA’s main Twitter account, @TSA, is normally used for agency messaging, and doesn’t interact with passengers, but it would be inaccurate to say TSA doesn’t pay attention to the online chatter.
+No. The TSA’s uses its main Twitter account, @TSA, for agency messaging and doesn’t interact with passengers.
+But it would be inaccurate to say TSA doesn’t pay attention to the online chatter.
 It does, but mostly for PR reasons.
 I haven’t seen it reverse a claim denial because of something a passenger said via social media.

 The TSA also fields general questions from the traveling public through its @AskTSA Twitter account.
-The interactions are limited, but it’s a productive first step toward a more meaningful dialog.
+It’s a productive first step toward a more meaningful dialog.
 Response times can take up to 24 hours.
 (For more information, see: What can you take on the plane?
 Let’s Ask TSA!)

 The other major type of grievance is the civil rights complaint.
 You’ll find instructions for how to file one on the TSA site.
 What won’t they tell you?
 That’s difficult to say.
 I’ve never actually heard from anyone who has filed a successful civil rights complaint with the TSA.
 If the process is anything like its luggage claims, then it is slow, and for many, absolutely pointless.